Diocesan Shrine of Saint Paul of the Cross: History

 The Diocesan Shrine of Saint Paul of the Cross was established as a parish in 1975.
 It was run by the Passionist priests until it was turned over to the Diocese of Antipolo in 2004.

-It was elevated to a diocesan shrine on March 19, 2021.
+It was elevated to a diocesan shrine on 19 March 2021.

-It was elevated to a minor basilica on May 13, 2025 by Pope Leo XIV at the request of Antipolo bishop Ruperto Cruz Santos filed in December 2024.
+Pope Leo XIV raised the shrine to the status of Minor Basilica on 13 May 2025 at the request of Antipolo bishop Ruperto Santos.